-- 1. To determine the sero-reactivity rate for HTLV-III in patients with congenital anemias. - 2.
-To assess the natural history of HTLV-III infection in the following clinical subgroups: - a) Patients with no symptoms potentially related to HTLV-III infection - b) Patients with generalized lymphadenopathy, weight loss, unusual fatigability, or other manifestations that may precede AIDS, or that may represent a less severe expression of HTLV-III infection. - c) Patients with diagnosed AIDS. - 3.
-To determine the frequency and severity of immunologic changes in patients receiving blood products in relation to the following factors: - a) Characteristics of the blood products received, including type (whole blood, packed red cells, buffy coat-poor or frozen red cells, or other unpooled components), amount, frequency, and the interval from last administration to the time of observation. - b) Host characteristics, including sex, age, ethnicity, the presence of chronic or recurrent transfusion-transmitted infections, other complications of the anemia, other medical conditions, and clinical status as defined in (2) above. - 4.
-When immunologic changes are found, especially in intermittently or newly transfused patients, to evaluate the extent to which they may be attributable to one or more of the following: - a) Allogeneic stimulation. - b) Red cell destruction and the resulting iron overload. - c) Acute infection with cytomegalovirus (CMV) and/or Epstein-Barr virus (EBV), or reinfection or reactivation of latent infection with either/both.

-- d) Acute or chronic infection with HBV, the agent of delta hepatitis, and/or the agents of NANB hepatitis, or reactivation of the latter. - e) HTLV-III infection. - 5.
+- 1. To determine the sero-reactivity rate for HTLV-III in patients with congenital clotting disorders. - 2.
+To assess the natural history of HTLV-III infection in the following clinical subgroups: - a) Patients with no symptoms potentially related to HTLV-III infection. - b) Patients with generalized lymphadenopathy, weight loss, unusual fatigability, or other manifestations that may precede AIDS, or that may represent a less severe expression of HTLV-III infection. - c) Patients with diagnosed AIDS. - 3.
+To determine the frequency and severity of immunologic changes in patients receiving blood products in relation to the following factors: - a) Characteristics of the blood products received, including type, viral inactivation method, amount, frequency, and the interval from last administration to the time of observation. - b) Host characteristics, including sex, age, ethnicity, the presence of chronic or recurrent transfusion-transmitted infections, other complications of the clotting disorder, other medical conditions, and clinical status as defined in (2) above. - 4.
+When immunologic changes are found, especially in intermittently or newly transfused patients, to evaluate the extent to which they may be attributable to one or more of the following: - a) Allogeneic stimulation. - b) Challenge by human proteins altered during the manufacture of blood derivatives. - c) Acute infection with cytomegalovirus (CMV) and/or Epstein-Barr virus (EBV), or reinfection or reactivation of latent infection with either/both. - d) Acute or chronic infection with HBV, the agent of delta hepatitis, and/or the agents of NANB hepatitis, or reactivation of the latter. - e) HTLV-III infection. - 5.
 To determine whether the putative immunosuppressive effects of transfusion influence the severity of manifestations or the tendency to chronicity of any infections (CMV, EBV, HBV, NANB hepatitis, HTLV-III) that are acquired from transfusion. - 6.
 To collect for long-term storage in a TSS-NHLBI repository plasma and cells at the time of each observation from each person entered into the study.
-This will serve as a source of specimens in future years for evaluating agents to which persons with congenital anemias may have been exposed. - 7.
-To assess the potential for transmission of transfusion- associated viral infections to household members of treated congenital anemia patients, and to evaluate the role of such transmission in further amplification of the reservoirs of infection.
+This will serve as a source of specimens in future years for evaluating agents to which persons with congenital clotting disorders may have been exposed, and would be particularly valuable with respect to persons given concentrates. - 7.
+To obtain for the TSS-NHLBI repository samples from each lot of concentrate given to study recipients for future evaluation of transfusion-transmitted viruses.

+8. To assess the potential for transmission of transfusion-associated viral infections to household members of treated hemophilia patients, and to evaluate the role of such transmission in further amplification of the reservoirs of infection.